George E. Wahlen VA Medical Center

-The George E. Wahlen Veterans Affairs Medical Center (VAMC) is located in Salt Lake City, Utah.
+The George E. Wahlen Veterans Affairs Medical Center (VAMC) is located in Salt Lake City, Utah, and is a part of the VA Salt Lake City Healthcare System.
 The George E. Wahlen VA Hospital is a 121-bed short-term acute care hospital and is designated as a medical training and research facility.
-For the scale of operations in 2019, the George E. Wahlen VA had over 2,500 employees, treated over 66,000 veterans, and accommodated nearly 390,000 outpatient visits.
-Of the veterans treated here in 2019, 24,514 served in the Gulf War, 25,714 served in the Vietnam War, 1,290 in World War II, 3,377 served in the Korean War, and 7,286 were women.
-During 2019, the George E. Wahlen VA federal budget allocation was approximately $668 million.
-The George E. Wahlen Medical Center is one of five heart transplant centers in the United States.
+For the scale of operations in 2021, the George E. Wahlen VA had 2,739 employees, treated 72,303 veterans, and accommodated nearly 703,109 outpatient visits.
+As of 2021, of the veterans treated here, 31,786 served in the Persian Gulf, 27,029 served in the Vietnam War, 803 in World War II, 2,911 served in the Korean War, and 5,519 were women.
+During 2021, the George E. Wahlen VA federal budget allocation was over $743 million.
+The George E. Wahlen Medical Center is one of only five Veterans Affairs heart transplant centers in the United States.
 The facility is encompassed within the Veterans Integrated Service Network 19 (VISN 19) within the Rocky Mountain Region.

 History

-The George E. Wahlen VA has provided medical services to veterans beginning in 1932.
+The VA Salt Lake City Healthcare System has provided medical services to veterans beginning in 1932.
 The original structure was located on 12th avenue and E street in Salt Lake City, and had 104 medical beds.
-During and after World War II, demand increased substantially for the facility’s services, which necessitated relocation to a new hospital structure.
-During September 1946, President Harry S. Truman gave authorization for the construction of a 500-bed hospital near Salt Lake City, on what is now Fort Douglas Military Reservation – which was originally known as Camp Douglas during the American Civil War.
+During and after World War II, demand increased substantially for the facility's services, which necessitated relocation to a new hospital structure.
+During September 1946, President Harry S. Truman gave authorization for the construction of a 500-bed hospital near Salt Lake City, on what is now Fort Douglas.
 On January 11, 1948, ownership of the land at Fort Douglas was transferred to the Veterans Administration.

 On September 4, 1952, the newly constructed VA hospital began treating veterans.
 Following the expansion, the original VA hospital continued to see veterans until 1962.
-After the new hospital’s opening, the University of Utah’s college of Medicine entered in academic partnership with the VA medical center.
+After the new hospital's opening, the University of Utah's college of Medicine entered in academic partnership with the VA medical center.
 In years following, the hospital expanded this partnership to include the departments of psychology and social work.
 The new 546-bed hospital specialized in the care of veterans from Utah and other nearby states including Idaho, Wyoming, and Colorado, and specialized in treating psychiatric disorders.
 During the fall of 1961, the hospital began training nurses in psychiatry, general medicine, and surgery – in collaboration with the College of Nursing at the University of Utah.